a-type/postlight-directory/README.md

 ### Setting up the backend

-Run `npm run db:up` to migrate the database.
-This will ask you if you want to create a new SQLite database, choose `Yes`.

-Then, run `npm run prisma:generate` to generate the Prisma client used in the API.

-Finally, seed the database using `npm run db:seed`.
-It can take a few minutes.
-If this doesn't work, send me an email and I can just send you a premade SQLite database file.
+Run `npm run setup`.
+This will create a SQLite database, run migrations, and seed it.
+Then it will generate the Prisma client used in the backend.
+Answer "Yes" to any prompts and/or accept any default values.
+Seeding can take a while.
+If it fails, email me and I'll send a premade database file.

 ### Running the app